elatella/deep-prepyto-paper/manuscript.md

 | **Average**   |  **0.69±0.09**  |     **0.79±0.09**      |     | **0.06**  | **2.35±1.83**  |      **287.42**      | **83.60%** | **16.40%** | **7.90%** |

+Our method transfers well across datasets even without fine-tuning which show robustness and generalization.

 ### Comparison of manual segmentation with automatic deep-learning based segmentation